Rockaway, Queens

 The peninsula is part of Queens Community District 14 and is patrolled by the 100th and 101st Precincts of the New York City Police Department.
-As of 2007, the peninsula's total population is estimated to be just below 130,000.
+As of 2020, the peninsula's total population is estimated to be 124,185.
 All ZIP Codes in Rockaway begin with the three digits 116 and the central post office is in Far Rockaway.

 Etymology

 The name "Rockaway" may have meant "place of sands" in the Munsee language of the Native American Lenape who occupied this area at the time of European contact in the early 17th century.
 Other spellings include Requarkie, Rechouwakie, Rechaweygh, Rechquaakie and Reckowacky, transliterated in Dutch and English by early colonists.
-The indigenous inhabitants of the Rockaways were the Canarsie Indians, a band of Lenape, whose name was associated with the geography.
+The indigenous inhabitants of the Rockaways were the Canarsie Native Americans, a band of Lenape, whose name was associated with the geography.
 The name Reckowacky was used to distinguish the Rockaway village from other Mohegan villages; "Reckowacky" means "lonely place", or "place of waters bright".
-(This area was mistakenly documented as occupied by a band of Mohawk people in a 1934 source, but this Iroquoian-speaking tribe primarily occupied the Mohawk River valley in central New York, north and west of the Hudson River and Long Island.)
+This area was mistakenly documented as occupied by a band of Mohawk people in a 1934 source; this Iroquoian-speaking tribe primarily occupied the Mohawk River valley in central New York, north and west of the Hudson River and Long Island.

 Other interpretations of the peninsula's indigenous name have also been proposed.
 One possible interpretation is "Reckonwacky", which translates to "the place of our own people", while another is "Reckanawahaha", which translates to "the place of laughing waters".
 Other phrases, such as "lekau" (sand) "lechauwaak" (fork or branch), also referred to the area's geography.